-It is a week into this enforced distancing, and already some will be feeling the strain.
-Couples who are used to being in separate work environments, with no pub to escape to.
-Old people who already feel isolated and whose only phone calls are from scammers.
+Enforced distancing has been strain for many.
+Couples who were used to be in separate work environments, with no pub to escape to.
+Old people who already felt isolated and who’s only phone calls are from scammers.
 Not to be able to touch nor embrace, when physical contact is essential to being human.
-There is time enough for some to to write, paint or play an instrument, and the young who live on line can survive this.
+The time has flown by, but enough for some to to write, paint or play an instrument, and the young who live on line can survive this.
 Some will find time for DIY, reading, playing games and plotting new futures, but for others it’s the same old drudgery.
 We have to get out if we can, to exercise, sow seeds and experience nature as spring and summer blooms.
 For many there is a big void with most sport events and festivals cancelled.
-We must live life differently to get through this.
-Do look out for the neighbours.
-All in this together!
+Life was different, and we learnt what was important.
+Still look out for the neighbours.
 Solidarity!
 Keep well.
 Ted Thompson

 We are not equipped to take orders from our web site but please download our order form in Adobe Acrobat format, and submit by post, scan or email us your own version.